narf9995/Mausritter/game-jam/Dungeon.md

 56 | A compass that always points to the nearest threat.
 61 | 2 Breathing Straws in the mud.
 62 |
-63 | A 3" rock that quadruples in size for 4 turns when the words "Big Rock" is spoke.
+63 | A 3" rock that quadruples in size for 4 turns when the words "Big Rock" are spoken.
 This phrase is carved into the rock.
 64 | Bat Cultist Dagger
 65 | A compass that always points to where you want to go.
 66 | 100,000 pips spread along a 96” stretch of tunnel.
 4000 is contained in sacks.
 The rest is loose.